VTQuantMethodsEEB/lisleypgomes/README.md

 Beef consumption do not varies among gender and age.
 In the average, seems that people eat less beef does not matter the age or gender.

 WEEK 10##
-CODE : Week10_LisleyGomes.R
+CODE : Week10_LisleyGomes_V2.R

 DATA: BIOL5504_gomes_dataset.csv

-I did a GLM model with negative binomial family based on the residual distribution that I got from last week.
+I performed a GLM model with negative binomial family based on the residual distribution that I got from last week.

-#H1 =  The beef consumption in kg is different among gender of participants across ages.
+#H1 =  The beef consumption in kg is different among gender of participants and across ages.

 #Explain what the R output is telling you about your data, in relation to your hypothesis.

 #Explanation = The beef consumption seems to be significant related to the age and gender.As my gender variable is categorical, my female gender is set as intercept.
-The beef consumption seen to depend on the gender, and this relationship is significant different when comparing across ages.
+The beef consumption seems to be depend on the gender, and this relationship is significantly different when comparing across ages.

-Then, I plot my observed data and predict data overlap to see if they fits appropriately.
-I used predict function to see if my observed data fits well with predict values.
+Then, I plotted my observed data and predicted data overlap to see if they fitted appropriately.
+I used predict function to see if my observed data fitted well with predict values.

 WEEK 11##
 CODE : Week11_LisleyGomes.R